Calmarius/pl2019_3/README.md

 - ToString: gets the string value of the node.
 - Evaluate(argumentIterator): evaluates the node, creates a new node in the process.
 This operation also has access to an iterator the allows the node to gets its arguments.

-These operations behave separately for each node type.
+These operations behave differently for each node type.

 ### Integer node